A Brief History

 How to Wear a Lapel Pin

 Like the real flower boutonniere, the lapel pin is placed on the left lapel above the heart.
-There are a number of attachments, but my favorite and the most common is the stick pin.
+There are a number of attachments, but our favorite and the most common is the stick pin.

 The stick pin can show through the front of the jacket, as shown (which is a little more dandy).
 Or alternatively kept behind the lapel.